tshemsedinov/Async-Interview-Questions/README.md

 6. When does try/catch capture async errors and when does it not?
 7. Which async abstraction supports the `captureRejections` flag, and what is it for?
 8. How can we avoid losing steps in the stack trace and improve debugging and understanding of control flow using async/await?
-9. How can we abort async operations?
+9. How can we cancell async operations?
 10. What is the difference between async contracts: callbacks, events, async/await, promises, etc.?
 11. How are async contracts (callbacks, events, async/await, promises) related, and is it possible to eliminate older ones?
 12. What is the difference between `Promise.all()` and `Promise.allSettled()`?